Cooley Peninsula

 • The Lecale Coast, starting at Maghera near Newcastle and ending in Ardglass, is jam-packed with historic sites!

-• Our Lower Lough Erne Trail stops at numerous historic sites all around the lough; it starts and ends near Enniskillen.
+• Our Lower Lough Erne Trail stops at numerous historic sites all around the lough; it starts / ends near Enniskillen.

-• Our Meath Murder Mystery starts at ancient Athboy, visiting some fabulous sites including Fore Abbey, and we’ve just launched our brand new Meath-Fingal Coast Trail that explores the coastline from Drogheda down to Rush.
+• Our Meath Murder Mystery starts at ancient Athboy, visiting some fabulous sites including Fore Abbey.
+We’ve also recently launched our Meath-Fingal Coast Trail that explores the coastline from Drogheda to Rush.

 • In the Newry & Mourne area are several driving Whodunits – the Mourne Coastal Trail, Mourne Mountains, Slieve Croob Trail, and the Slieve Gullion trail.
 Our Newry Canal Trail murder mystery also starts on the outskirts of Newry.

-• Our Sperrins trail explores the many historic sites in this moutain area.
+• Our Sperrins trail explores the many historic sites in this mountainous area.

 • The Tassagh Trail starts at Markethill and ends at Darkley Wood with the fairies!